fingerprintjs/fingerprint-pro-segment-source-function/contributing.md

 ### How to test

-Run `yarn test` to run unit and integration tests.
+Run `pnpm test` to run unit and integration tests.

 For running end-to-end tests locally, follow these steps:

 1. Ensure you have [playwright](https://github.com/microsoft/playwright) installed
 2. Create an `.env` file (look at `.env.example`)
 3. Populate `.env` with required fields
-4. Run `yarn test:e2e-local`
+4. Run `pnpm test:e2e-local`

 ### How to release a new version